saam is the Afrikaans word for together

 Ralph Waldo Emerson

 With a lifelong passion for the visual arts, Stefani embraced an opportunity to combine her wanderlust with creativity.
-Her collegiate studies of archeology and fine art fueled a fascination with the historical importance of beads.
+Her collegiate studies in archeology and fine art fueled a fascination with the historical importance of beads.
 Acquired throughout diverse cultures; beads have retained constant significance as a form of trade, worship and beauty.
 She is especially drawn to vintage rosaries, mala chains and prayer beads.

-Each unique strand contains a mix of rare and collectible beads, organic materials and fair-trade sourced components.
+Each unique journey bead strand contains a mix of rare and collectible beads, organic materials and fair-trade sourced components.
 Whenever possible, female artisan produced products are used.
 The curated selections are thoughtfully strung together; allowing their combined history to continue in someone else's story....

 @ Robert Smithson's Spiral Jetty.